adc-connect/adcc/docs/calculations.rst

         Total solver time:           295.018ms

-on the same machine, i.e. is both faster per iteration and needs less iterations in total.
+on the same machine, i.e. is both faster per iteration and needs fewer iterations in total.
 Other means to influence the calculation runtime and determine the number and kind of states to compute is discussed in the next section.